Tuesday, March 24, 2020

 - HIPAA and other privacy concerns with regard to health information obtained in connection with the employer’s health plan and/or as part of leave administration or other employer functions.

-Please reach out to a member of Maynard Cooper's Employee Benefits Practice if you have any questions or need assistance with your employee benefits and related COVID-19 concerns.
+Please reach out to a member of Maynard's Employee Benefits Practice if you have any questions or need assistance with your employee benefits and related COVID-19 concerns.

 This Client Alert is for information purposes only and should not be construed as legal advice.
 The information in this Client Alert is not intended to create and does not create an attorney-client relationship.